Disappear Here

 Netopia readers know this to be “The Internet of Everything”, the idea of connecting everyday objects, introducing smart devices in the home and regarding everything, even a chair or a table, as data sources that can be mined and analysed.
 The main promise is that of a simpler life.
 The house that knows you’re coming and starts lighting/heating/cooling rooms.
 The self-driving car.
 But the obvious question is privacy: the internet of everything will know everything, not only about light switches and thermostats, but about you and me.
 Schmidt already in 2010 suggested that privacy is a thing of the past, and of course that has to be the idea if this vision is to be pursued.
 Why should we let principles like privacy, rule of law, freedom and democracy stand in the way of technological progress?
 Inevitable, some would say.
 Or we can agree to make technology abide by our rules and not the other way around.

 As objections on privacy mount, the conclusion is obvious: we need regulation.
-It is not far-fetched, this is how we handle similar issues in relation to consumer safety, building codes, traffic, food production and pretty much all other areas of human activity.
-In a Techcrunch story on Schmidt’s quote, computer science professor Margo Seltzer says “Technology is neither good nor bad, it is a tool,”
+It is not far-fetched; this is how we handle similar issues in relation to consumer safety, building codes, traffic, food production and pretty much all other areas of human activity.
+In a Techcrunch story on Schmidt’s quote, computer science professor Margo Seltzer says, “Technology is neither good nor bad; it is a tool.”

 “However, hammers are tools too.
 They are wonderful for pounding in nails.
 That doesn’t mean that someone can’t pick up a hammer and use it to commit murder.
 We have laws that say you shouldn’t murder; we don’t specialize the laws to call out hammers.
 Similarly, the laws surrounding privacy need to be laws about data and usage, not about the technology.”

 The real question, then, for the Davos elite and everyone else to discuss, is “How?”.
 One avenue, suggested by Oxford professor Viktor Mayer-Schönberger in his 2013 book Big Data (with Kenneth Cukier), is to hold data companies accountable for how the data is used, not how it is collected or stored, but used.
-If it is used against rules and regulation, companies should be fined.
-This solution will allow “permissionless innovation” but not irresponsible innovation, and it does not put the regulator in the position to have to judge on potential consequences of new technologies.
-Netopia recommends the WEF to invite professor Mayer-Schönberger as the 2016 keynote speaker.
+If it is used against rules and regulations, companies should be fined.
+This solution will allow “permissionless innovation” but not irresponsible innovation, and it does not put the regulator in the position to have to judge the potential consequences of new technologies.
+Netopia recommends the WEF invite professor Mayer-Schönberger as the 2016 keynote speaker.

-(Oh, and what about the head ache of keeping all those devices charged or in fresh batteries…)
+(Oh, and what about the head ache of keeping all those devices charged or in fresh batteries?)